Did you know…the gut is also called our “second brain”?

 Compared with about 1 billion neurons in the brain, it explains why the gut plays such an important role in our feeling of well-being.

-Let’s examine a few areas where gut health or lack thereof can affect us in a big way:
+Let’s examine a few areas where gut health (or lack thereof) can affect us in a big way:

-1. Sleep—there is 400 times more melatonin in the gut than in the brain.
+Another fun fact is that there is 400 times more melatonin in the gut than in the brain.

 This is the hormone that helps regulate sleep patterns.
 A melatonin deficiency could also contribute to leaky gut, which will be discussed at number 3 in this article.

-2. Acid Reflux—also known as heartburn, is one of the most common complaints people have, and they usually try to alleviate the symptoms by taking an antacid or medication (OTC or prescription.)
+Also known as heartburn, is one of the most common complaints people have, and they usually try to alleviate the symptoms by taking an antacid or medication (OTC or prescription.)

 But this is simply putting a band-aid on the problem, acting as a temporary solution, and not solving the underlying issue, which begins in the gut.

 Stress is a perfect example of something that can lower HCl.
 If we don’t have enough HCl, that protein putrefies within the stomach.
 It goes undigested and bacteria has to eat it up to try to break it down.

 It’s that bacteria that’s sending the HCl flying back up the esophagus.
 It’s not that too much stomach acid is burning in the esophagus; it’s actually too little.

 This can be caused by eating foods that are pro-inflammatory for your body.

 Many people don’t know what foods they’re sensitive to, which could be common items like chicken, broccoli, oatmeal, pork or very often, milk and eggs.
+Sensitivity causes bad inflammation.

 This creates inflammation inside the body, which causes bloating, gas and a lot of other issues, both in the gut and mentally.

-4. Gas & Bloating—along with constipation, are all the result of an unhealthy gut that we must identify and fix.
+Along with constipation, are all the result of an unhealthy gut that we must identify and fix.
 These issues are very common, but not normal.